microsoft/vscode-docs/docs/containers/app-service.md

 ## Create the application image

-If you already have an image, skip this step and proceed to [Push the image to container registry](#push-the-image-to-a-container-registry) step.
+If you already have an image, skip this step and proceed to [Push the image to a container registry](#push-the-image-to-a-container-registry) step.

 1. Open the application folder in VS Code.